 - Restarting IF After a Hiatus is Tough – The first fast is the hardest, but they get progressively easier.
 That is unless you “fall off the horse” (see Life Happens).
 The difficulty of restarting the weekly fast becomes an obstacle for fasting itself.
 Sort of like putting off exercise.

 The Intermittent Fasting strategy I have talked about and used is the one Brad Pilon wrote about in his book Eat Stop Eat.
 He advocates two 24 hours fast each week.
-I modified it to 22 hours and then suggested twice a week for the overweight and those with a history of cancer in the family and once a week for the rest of us.
+For me one 22 hours is working best right now.

 There are other Intermittent Fasting strategies, so I set off to see if there might be a better method.
 My research has turned up an alternate IF method that I believe might be better.
 Note that I said “might”, because I have not tried this method yet and my definition of “better” could be different than yours.
 Do what works best for you and your schedule.